choubari/Awesome-Muslims/.github/CONTRIBUTING.md

 ### Quality & Relevance
 - **Islamic Focus:** The resource, project, or asset must be directly relevant to Islamic practice, education, research, or productivity.
-- **Open Source / Free:** Code projects should ideally be open-source or freely available community resources.
+- **Open Source / Free:** Code projects must be open-source.
+Assets must be free and openly licensed.
+We do not accept promotions for paid or closed-source products.
 - **Active & Maintained:** Avoid submitting abandoned projects, dead links, or incomplete repositories.

 ### Formatting Rules